1. Make it a game

 A week before your exam, you should practice drawing your cheatsheet.
 In the digital age, we are used to using computers to format documents for us.
 It may take you several tries to get know how big your font can be to fit everything you want onto your cheat sheet.

 Two really great resources to include on your cheat sheet are the process chart and all of your formulas.
-Here’s an in-depth article on how to create a cheat sheet before your PMP exam.

 3. Do a lot of practice questions